plfa/plfa.github.io/src/plfa/part3/Compositional.lagda.md

 ```

 If one squints hard enough, the `ℱ` function starts to look like the
-`curry` operation familar to functional programmers.
+`curry` operation familiar to functional programmers.
 It turns a
 function that expects a tuple of length `n + 1` (the environment `Γ , ★`)
 into a function that expects a tuple of length `n` and returns a
 function of one parameter.